Making hard-to-get Disney dining reservations can be a nightmare and a half.

 You should also know, at this point, what other times you are willing to settle for if you don’t get the ones you want, to avoid more time wasted while you call your family members and debate with your husband on whether he’s prepared to eat dinner at 4:30pm.

-I LOVE Mouse Dining, as it’s an easy and free way to be alerted when certain dining reservations open.
+I LOVE Mouse Dining, as it’s an easy and free way to be alerted when certain hard-to-get Disney dining reservations open to make sure you snag those difficult Disney dining reservations.

 I’m not affiliated with them, but I use them myself to make sure I’m aware of when things open up.